To ‘Go’ OR ‘No Go’, that is the question?

 Put all of this information together to form a ‘picture’ of what the environment will look like i.e. swell, wind, visibility, difficult or easy paddling, landings, parking and facilities.

 Do the work at the planning stage gathering as much detail for your chosen route as possible and don’t be overzealous with distances i.e. pick an easy route for your skill level ideally with the options to extend the distance or pop in and out of more challenging environments such as features, rock gardens, caves and gullies, surf and so on.

 Assuming you’ve done thorough planning and you now arrive at your launch, this is your opportunity to get ’eyes on’ and look at the conditions as closely as possible (use good binoculars if you can) and assess whether you still want to launch.
 Remember, the sea state always looks better (easier) from the land; its usually a lot bigger or more challenging once you are out and in it.
 A good tip is to speak to the locals (fishermen, boat owners, water-based businesses or residents) and get their advice on the dangers, good and bad spots and the direction of the flow of the tide on a flood or an ebb.

-And finally, act like a professional and be correctly and cleverly equipped.
-Guidelines are;
+Act like a professional and be correctly and cleverly equipped.

 So that’s about it – remember the focus here is on good planning.
 After all, if you get to your launch location and the conditions don’t look favourable and you ‘no go’, you still have the plan in place for another time.